 Perhaps his most serious problem, however, is his mental health.
 A United States District Judge recently ruled Stanford mentally incompetent to stand trial.

 For most defendants, that would be the end of the story.
 Not for Allen Stanford and the government lawyers who want to put him in jail.
 Stanford filed suit against several FBI and SEC agents on February 16th.

-Stanford claims that by seizing his property, the government essentially ruined his business and thus deprived him of money to hire counsel of his choosing.
+On one hand we have Stanford relying on former feds to defend him and help him avoid prosecution.
+Once caught, however, Stanford sued various FBI and SEC agents.
+He claimed that by seizing his property, the government essentially ruined his business and thus deprived him of money to hire counsel of his choosing.
 (Apparently he found counsel to file his lawsuit, however.)

 As an experienced white-collar criminal defense attorney and former government prosecutor, I understand both sides of the issue.
 Prosecutors want seize the assets of suspected fraudsters and criminals in order to preserve them and have money available to return to victims.
 Defendants say having their assets seized before a trial and conviction deprives them of the opportunity to mount a proper defense.